 Next to buying a home, paying for your child's college education may be one of the largest investments you ever make.
-For the 2017-18 academic year, the average cost of tuition, fees and room and board at four-year public universities totaled $36,420 for out of state students.
-The average cost rose to $46,950 for students attending private colleges and universities.
+For the 2020-21 academic year, the average cost of tuition, fees and room and board at four-year public universities totaled $26,809 for out-of-state students, and the average cost rose to $41,411 for students attending private colleges and universities, according to a US News survey.

 How Resetting College Tuition Rates Works

 Tuition rate resets occur when colleges and universities reduce their published tuition prices, before scholarships and financial aid packages are awarded to students.
-The result can be a deep discount for students; LaSalle University, for instance, reduced tuition prices by 28.7 percent for the 2017-18 school year.
+The result can be a deep discount for students; LaSalle University, for instance, reduced tuition prices by 28.7% for the 2017-18 school year.

 There are several reasons why schools may pursue lower college tuition rates.
 In addition to benefiting students and their families, tuition resets can help spur higher enrollment numbers and make it easier for colleges to control student costs.
 Effectively, universities can make up for the discount in volume if more students take advantage of rate resets because they're less susceptible to sticker shock.